BoomShakaY/AIM-CCReID/README.md

       <td>19.2</td>
 	</tr>
 </table>
-The indicators provided in this repo are broadly the same as those in the paper, and possibly even better (depending on what your focous is)
+The indicators provided in this repo are broadly the same as those in the paper, and possibly even better (depending on what your focus is)

 ## Datasets
-PRCC is avaiable at [Here](https://drive.google.com/file/d/1yTYawRm4ap3M-j0PjLQJ--xmZHseFDLz/view).
+PRCC is available at [Here](https://drive.google.com/file/d/1yTYawRm4ap3M-j0PjLQJ--xmZHseFDLz/view).

-LTCC is avaiable at [Here](https://naiq.github.io/LTCC_Perosn_ReID.html).
+LTCC is available at [Here](https://naiq.github.io/LTCC_Perosn_ReID.html).

-LaST is avaiable at [Here](https://github.com/shuxjweb/last).
+LaST is available at [Here](https://github.com/shuxjweb/last).

 ## Testing
-The trained models (weights) are avaiable at https://pan.baidu.com/s/1Du1XgoCim6I_bZtNRm3yPw?pwd=v4ly
+The trained models (weights) are available at https://pan.baidu.com/s/1Du1XgoCim6I_bZtNRm3yPw?pwd=v4ly
 code: v4ly

 You will find the testing script for prcc and ltcc at `test_AIM.sh`, then modify the resume path to your own path where you placed the weights file.